fredericpoitevin/Tutorial-in-Diffraction-Imaging-Python/README.md

 # Tutorial in Diffraction Imaging

-Python version of the following tutorial, which is realized in Matlab.

-http://xray.bmc.uu.se/~huldt/molbiofys/tutorial.pdf
+This tutorial is built on the following tutorial in Matlab: http://xray.bmc.uu.se/~huldt/molbiofys/tutorial.pdf

 ## Contents